 A continuation of ACC 103.
 Topics include accounting for current liabilities, investment, preparation, interpretation and evaluation of financial statements and reports, comparison of corporation and partnership accounting.
 Managerial Accounting.
 Prerequisite: ACC 103 or the equivalent.
-Division approval required.
+Permission of Division Dean's office.
 4 lecture hours per week.
 4 credit hours.